JohnNooney/Emotion_Recognizer/README.md

 The Maximum Entropy algorthim is a logistic regression algorithm at core.
 Meaning the main idea is to find a relationship between features and probability of a particular outcome.
 With logistic regression our prediciton will always be within the bounds of a certain area: 0% to 100%.
 Whereas with linear regression the prediciton is based on the overall range of inputs.
 But since maximum entropy is being used in a MultiClass classification manner it then becomes a multinomial logistic regression algorithm.

-Logisitic vs Linerar Regression         |  Multinominal Logisitic Regression :-------------------------:|:-------------------------:
+Linear vs Logisitic Regression         |  Multinominal Logisitic Regression :-------------------------:|:-------------------------:
 ![Logisitic Regression vs Linear Regression](https://www.machinelearningplus.com/wp-content/uploads/2017/09/linear_vs_logistic_regression.jpg)|  ![Logisitic Regression vs Linear Regression](https://www.statstest.com/wp-content/uploads/2020/05/Multinomial-Logistic-Regression-1-1024x676.jpg)